 The riverside town of Kampot is a nice place to relax for a couple of days.
 Be sure to head up into the mountains to see the ruins of Bokor, a French colonial mansion and church.
 Kep is only 45 minutes drive away, with a pleasant beach and a national park you can wander around in.
 If you fancy it you can visit the secluded Rabbit island from here.

 Sihanoukville is somewhat overrun with tourists whose main purpose is to drink, but venture away from town to the Otres beaches for some quite to be rewarded by beautiful sunsets.
 It’s also the gateways to the islands of Koh Rong, Koh Rong Sanloem and Koh Ta Kiev.
 Koh Rong’s main beach isn’t that pleasant but the others on the island are superb.
 Sok San’s white beach in particular where you can rent a bungalow for a while!
 Koh Rong Sanloem’s M’Pai Bay is a chilled out backpacker village.

-Many people choose to cross back in Thailand at Poipet but i’d recommend going via Koh Kong, you can take a night or 2 town and take a tour to visit the uninhabited island.
+Many people choose to cross back in Thailand at Poipet but this Southeast Asia backpacking itinerary recommends going via Koh Kong.
+You can take a night or 2 town and take a tour to visit the uninhabited island.
 It’s owned by the military and overnight stay is forbidden, which means empty beaches!
 The border crossing itself is easy.
 Take a Tuk Tuk to the border.
 Then once you’ve sorted your Thai entry you can take a minivan to Trat.

 Thailand (Round 2)